Galadon123/FastAPI-with-Redis-in-Docker/README.md

 This guide will walk you through the process of creating a FastAPI application that interacts with a Redis database.
 The application will be containerized using Docker and Docker Compose.
 We will also cover how to test the Redis database using telnet and the API endpoints using `curl`.

-### Prerequisites

-- Docker and Docker Compose installed on your system.
-- Basic understanding of FastAPI, Docker, and Redis.
-- Python installed on your local machine for development.

 ### Directory Structure